-- Running large models with large data sets, e.g. from MOCAP with many samples may required gigabytes of memory; a 64 bit Windows system is therefore recommended for advanced modeling. - Processor: AnyBodyTM should work on any processor capable of running the recommended operating systems, but the faster the better.
+- Running large models with large data sets, e.g. from MOCAP with many samples may required gigabytes of memory; a 64 bit Windows system is therefore recommended for advanced modeling. - Processor: AnyBody[TM] should work on any processor capable of running the recommended operating systems, but the faster the better.
 Large models are computationally demanding. - Graphics: A graphics adapter with OpenGL 1.1 support is a minimum requirement, but it is strongly recommended to have a discrete graphics adapter supporting OpenGL 2.0.
 In particular, graphics performance may be slow on shared-memory graphics adapters.
 At least 128Mb of dedicated memory on the graphics adapter is recommended for running large models such as the full-body models from the model repository.
 On windows systems with multiple graphics adapters (e.g. an on-cpu graphics adapter and a discrete graphics adapter), it is recommended to specify in the system's graphics setup that the discrete graphics adapter should be used for the AnyBody Modeling System. - Exporting very high-resolution images for posters and the like requires substantially more dedicated graphics memory, at least 512MB is recommended.
 Such exports also require additional computer memory; 1 GB of extra computer memory can be required during the export. - Hard drive: 1.0GB of free disk space is recommended for installation and model work.
-It is primarily needed when working with full-body models. - Web Browser: The AnyBodyTM Modeling System requires that Microsoft Internet Explorer 9.0 or later is installed on the computer; newest version is recommended.
-Older versions may result in reduced functionality of the AnyBodyTM GUI, but the core simulation functions are not affected. - SolidWorks: The SolidWorks2AnyBody translator add-in requires SolidWorks to be installed in order to work.
-The SolidWorks2AnyBody plugin is currently supported for Solid-Works 2012, 2013 and 2014.
-It may function on earlier or newer versions as well due to the generality of the SolidWorks API, but this is generally not supported. - Python: The AnyBodyTM Modeling System implements an interface for using Python functionality in models.
-In order to use this optional feature you will need to have Python 2.6, 2.7, 3.4 or 3.5 installed.
-The 32 bit version of AnyBodyTM can interface with a 32 bit Python installation, and the 64 bit version of AnyBodyTM can use a 64 bit Python installation.
+It is primarily needed when working with full-body models. - Web Browser: The AnyBody[TM] Modeling System requires that Microsoft Internet Explorer 9.0 or later is installed on the computer; newest version is recommended.
+Older versions may result in reduced functionality of the AnyBody[TM] GUI, but the core simulation functions are not affected. - SOLIDWORKS: The AnyBody Exporter for SOLIDWORKS[®] translator add-in requires SOLIDWORKS to be installed in order to work.
+The AnyBody Exporter for SOLIDWORKS[®] plugin is currently supported for SOLIDWORKS 2012, 2013, 2014, 2015 and 2016.
+It may function on earlier or newer versions as well due to the generality of the SOLID-WORKS API, but this is generally not supported. - Python: The AnyBody[TM] Modeling System implements an interface for using Python functionality in models.
+In order to use this optional feature you will need to have Python 2.6, 2.7, 3.4, 3.5 or 3.6 installed.
+The 32 bit version of AnyBody[TM] can interface with a 32 bit Python installation, and the 64 bit version of AnyBody[TM] can use a 64 bit Python installation.